A rush is exactly what you feel during this week-long grab for the best future members.

 If you’re lucky, you have your pick.
-A good rush week has your chapter house teeming with potential new members, many of them wide-eyed and eager-to-join freshmen.
+A good recruitment week has your chapter house teeming with potential new members, many of them wide-eyed and eager-to-join freshmen.

 These are guys who want to please, and with some conversation and in-depth analysis, you should be able to figure out whose eagerness will translate to a positive chapter contribution down the line.

 IFC recruitment can ensure a chapter’s future success at the hands of well-picked brothers.

 Or it can sow the seeds of doom and destruction if you hand bids to undeserving men.

 Clearly, there’s a lot at stake.

 The best fraternity recruitment happens when a chapter plans far in advance, follows IFC guidelines, and capitalizes on strategies that’ve been successful in semesters past.

 However, even with good fraternity management and all the planning in the world, mistakes happen.
 Recruitment is fast-paced and competitive.
 There are a million things going on at once.
 You can only hope that when you do mess up (because you will), the mistake is something minor enough to fix on the fly.